jvalverde96/apply-digital-frontend-test/README.md

 This project is a responsive web application built to demonstrate proficiency in React and Next.js, adhering to the provided design and functionality requirements.
 It includes a catalog of games fetched from a local API, with features like genre-based filtering, pagination, and a shopping cart.
 The app is deployed on Vercel and designed to be both functional and visually appealing while following best practices in frontend development.

+Note: I implemented real pagination instead of the "see more" functionality, as the latter didn't align well with the concept of pagination.
+Additionally, the fetching logic was designed for a real pagination scenario, including support for total pages and the current page

 ## Features

 ### General